Skip to main content

 I look at my Discord.
 Am I joining voice chat to connect, or to hide from my own thoughts?
 I tag the day “Green” (genuine fun with others) or “Red” (nervous chatter to avoid silence).
 Green days boost my Social stat.
 Too many Reds, and I schedule an offline meetup with a non-gaming friend.
 The skill tree flagged a debuff before I felt it.

-4. The Morning Respawn (10 minutes)
+4. The Morning Reset (10 minutes)

 Before touching a screen, I do movement.
 A walk, some bodyweight squats, whatever.
-It’s not a workout, it’s a respawn ritual.
+It’s not a workout, it’s a reset ritual.
 The rule: physical before digital.
 This alone started repairing my sleep cycle, which had been completely wrecked.
 My sleep score (tracked as a stat) went from a 40 to a 75 in three weeks.

 Before and after transformation showing a gamer's environment shift from chaotic night gaming to a calm morning routine supporting mental wellness.